 It’s rewarding to know that you played a key part in helping a rescued animal recover from a life of suffering and start a new life.
 You’ll get to meet and care for animals with unique personalities and see them rehomed to a new family.

 Fostering also gives people who would normally be unable to take in an animal long term, due to other commitments, with an alternative.

 Foster a cat

 The centre will provide more information about their fostering process and if you wish to proceed they will ask you to complete a foster application form.

 You will receive a phone call from the rehoming centre and the foster application process will be completed via phone and email.

-If an animal becomes available you will be able to collect your foster pet, by appointment, from the Animal Centre
+If an animal becomes available you will be able to collect your foster pet, by appointment, from the Animal Shelter

-You will receive ongoing support from the Animal Centre and a visit may be carried out when current movement and other restrictions have been lifted.
+You will receive ongoing support from the Animal Shelter and a visit may be carried out when current movement and other restrictions have been lifted.